 Introduction to Indexing Strategies

-Indexing strategies are designed to minimize the time it takes to execute queries by providing a quick way to locate and retrieve data.
+Indexing strategies are designed to improve the efficiency of data retrieval by providing a quick way to locate specific data within a database.
 There are several types of indexing strategies, including B-tree indexing, hash indexing, and full-text indexing, each with its own strengths and weaknesses.
 B-tree indexing, for example, is a self-balancing search tree that keeps data sorted and allows for efficient insertion, deletion, and search operations.
-Hash indexing, on the other hand, uses a hash function to map keys to specific locations in a table, enabling fast lookup and retrieval of data.
-Full-text indexing, as the name suggests, is used for searching and retrieving text data, and is particularly useful in applications where text search is a critical component.
+Hash indexing, on the other hand, uses a hash function to map keys to specific locations in a database, allowing for fast lookup and retrieval of data.

 Understanding Indexing Techniques